mathesar-foundation/mathesar-wiki/design/specs/column-extraction.md

 The link column's name will be based on the table name.
 So if the user enters Author as a table name, then the link column would also be called Author.
 If the name is already taken, then the link column will be called Author 1, Author 2, etc.

+The discussion related to the naming convention can be found in the following [email thread](https://groups.google.com/a/mathesar.org/g/mathesar-developers/c/yu1dOjV7EC8).

 ### Allowing the user to modify the original column selection

 Under the `Columns to Extract` section, the user can extend the original column selection by selecting additional columns.
 The user can also remove columns from the selection.